 Warburton replied in kind, also scoring from the penalty spot after he was fouled in the box, and a third goal quickly followed after a superb team move, Warburton, Harding and Waters combining for the latter to finish powerfully.

-Williams was then well positioned to clear a cross inside his own 6 yard box as the visitors pushed forward.
+Williams was also well positioned to clear a cross inside his own six-yard box as the visitors pushed forward.

 Football & Education scholar Ethan Johnston then did superbly to turn his marker on the right and deliver the cross for Waters but he was denied his hat-trick by a last ditch block.

 United then pulled one back straight after when winger Knowles raced onto a ball over the top to finish calmly past Fisher.

 Cambridge equalised after a dangerous corner from the right resulted in a scramble at the back-post, but the Cobblers were back in front when Waters completed his hat-trick, racing through and tucking home after Johnston was denied by a smart save.

 Warburton then added his second and the Cobblers' fifth with a neat finish after cutting inside, beating his man and picking out the bottom corner with the final kick of the game.